zzctmac/smart-selection-artifact/README.md

-# Selectively Combining Multiple Coverage Goals in Search-Based Unit Test Generation
+# Artifact of Selectively Combining Multiple Coverage Goals in Search-Based Unit Test Generation

 This artifact mainly contains:
 1. The binary file that implements the methodology proposed in the paper.